how can sharing economy improve your city? in many ways!

-We are collaborating with the non-profit platform Faircity Amsterdam and The Waag Society in the creation of a local short-stay platform.
+We are part of the Fairbnb.coop network working in the creation of a local short-stay platform.
 We aim to ellaborate a responsible vacational platform in line with the needs and regulations of the city and self-managed by citizens.

 The idea behind this project is to foster the descentralization of tourism management and leave part of the responsibility to the neighbors, who are able to take profits from it.